 3. Re-work your evening routine.
 If you typically cook elaborate dinners, consider making some basic, healthy meals so you free up some time (you can go back to five-star meals once you reach your top goals).
 Or if you spend an hour or two kicking back with TV, why not cut that time in half?
 You might miss your chill time at first, but you’ll soon get used to the new routine.

-This is your time.
-You’re worthy and deserving of being, doing, and having all that you dream of.
+This is your time and you’re worthy and deserving of being, doing and having all that you dream of.
 We all get the same 24-hours in a day and 365 days in a year – what matters is how you use this time.
-So this year, make it a point to prioritize what matters most to you and make 2022 stand out from the rest.
+So make it a point to prioritize what matters most to you and make this year stand out from the rest.

 Emily and the EveryDay Happy Team